Resume Writing

 • “Motivated Marketing graduate skilled in SEO, content strategy, and Google Analytics looking to drive organic growth at Moz.”

-• “Detail-oriented Finance graduate with proficiency in Excel modeling and financial analysis seeking an Analyst role at Goldman Sachs.”
+• “Detail-oriented Finance graduate with Excel financial modeling and data analysis proficiency seeking an Analyst role at Goldman Sachs.”

-• “Energetic Communications graduate with social media management and copywriting experience seeking to elevate brand presence at Nike.”
+• “Digital Communications graduate with social media management and copywriting experience seeking to elevate brand presence at Nike.”

 Resume Objectives for Career Changers

 This is the #1 use case for a resume objective.
-You need to connect your past experience to your new target role.
+You need to connect your past experience to your new target role — explicitly.
+Don’t leave the dots for the recruiter to connect; they won’t.

-• “Project Manager (5 years in construction) with expertise in timeline management, budgeting, and cross-functional coordination transitioning into Product Management to drive roadmap delivery at Atlassian.”
+• “Project Manager (5 years in construction) with expertise in timeline management, budget oversight, and cross-functional coordination transitioning into Product Management to drive roadmap delivery at Atlassian.”

 • “Registered Nurse with 8 years of patient care and health documentation experience pivoting into Healthcare Consulting to improve clinical workflows at Epic Systems.”

-• “Retail Store Manager with 10+ years in inventory management, team leadership, and P&L ownership seeking a Logistics Coordinator role at Amazon.”
+• “Retail Store Manager with 10+ years in inventory management, team leadership, and P and L ownership seeking a Logistics Coordinator role at Amazon.”

 • “High School Teacher with curriculum design and presentation expertise transitioning into Corporate Training and Development at LinkedIn.”